maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 Among these:

 ### Knifes Tools
-By knife tools I mean the tools that use a piece of metal like a knife to cut through paper (in 2D of course).
+By knife tools, I mean the tools that use a piece of metal like a knife to cut through paper (in 2D of course).
 The vinyl cutter is a perfect example of it.
-At the Fablab ULB we have the Silhouette Camo 3 that uses a small blade to cut paper, cardboard ou textiles up to 30cm width and 3 meters long !
+At the Fablab ULB, we have the Silhouette Cameo 3 that uses a small blade to cut paper, cardboard or textiles up to 30cm in width and 3 meters long!
 Cool feature: the blade can be replaced with a pen to make dashed lines and can locate itself on the paper using pattern images.

 <figure> <center>